Privacy & Cookie Policy

 Cambridge & District Citizens Advice uses Microsoft 365 as its productivity suite and your data may be stored within the Microsoft 365 cloud while your case is active.
 We aim to minimise all data collected and transfer this data to Casebook as soon as possible.

 When using Sign In Solutions (Sign In Scheduling for appointments and Sign In App for visitor management), our policy is to minimise all data collected and we aim to transfer all personal information to Casebook during the course of your case.
 Sign In Solutions store your information in accordance with their Privacy Policy.
-Sign In Scheduling will send email and/or text reminders for your appointment but they will only do this if we have your consent.
+Sign In Scheduling will send email and/or text reminders for your appointment but you can tell your adviser if you do not want these reminders.

 When using the LiveChat Webchat Advice Service our policy is to minimise all data collected and transfer your personal information to Casebook during the course of your case.
 The transcript will be stored in an online system run by LiveChat.
 LiveChat will delete all the data after 13 months.